kvanh/Keyboard-Maestro-Pushover-Notifications/README.md

 - None at this time

 ## Thanks
-- Thanks to GitHug user [trych](https://github.com/trych) for fixing a bunch of stuff a long time ago and letting people on the Keyboard Maestro forum know about it.
+- Thanks to GitHub user [trych](https://github.com/trych) for fixing a bunch of stuff a long time ago and letting people on the Keyboard Maestro forum know about it.

 ## Change Log
 - 2021-05-30